Last Apple Daily newspaper edition sold out across Hong Kong

 Last Apple Daily newspaper edition sold out across Hong KongNew

 HONG KONG (AP) — Across Hong Kong, people lined up to buy the last print edition of the last remaining pro-democracy newspaper.
-By 8:30 a.m.
-Thursday, Apply Daily’s final edition of 1 million copies was sold out across most newsstands.
-The newspaper said it would cease operations after police froze $2.3 million in assets and arrested five top editors and executives last week, accusing them of foreign collusion to endanger national security _ another sign Beijing is tightening its grip on the semi-autonomous city.
-In recent years, the newspaper has become increasingly outspoken, criticizing Chinese and Hong Kong authorities for limiting the city’s freedoms not found in mainland China and accusing them of reneging on a promise to protect them for 50 years after the 1997 handover from Britain.
+By 8:30 a.m., Apple Daily’s final edition of 1 million copies was sold out across most newsstands.
+The newspaper ceased its operations after police froze $2.3 million in assets and arrested five top editors and executives last week.
+The accusations they engaged in collusion to endanger national security are another sign Beijing is tightening its grip on the semi-autonomous city.
+The newspaper has become increasingly outspoken, criticizing Chinese and Hong Kong authorities for limiting the city’s freedoms and reneging on a promise to protect them for 50 years after the 1997 handover from Britain.